-The final major assignment is a 3-page Social, Economic, and Environmental Justice Reflection Paper.
-Students must identify a social, economic, or environmental justice activity that they choose to participate in and write a 3-page reflection paper on this activity.
-The activity must be approved by your professor and reflect a strategy to eliminate oppressive structural barriers to ensure the equitable distribution of social goods, rights, and responsibilities and the protection of civil, political, social, economic, environmental, and cultural human rights.
+The final major D&O assignment is a 3-page Social, Racial, Economic, or Environmental Justice Reflection Paper.
+Students must identify a social, racial, economic, or environmental justice activity that they choose to participate in and write a 3-page reflection paper on this activity.
+Students must apply the liberatory consciousness framework in reflective practice, that is